What is Time Theft? How Does it Affect your Business?

-In the workplace, time theft occurs when an employee accepts pay from their employer for work that they have not actually done, or for the time they have not actually put into their work - instead, they may be spending time on personal tasks or outside of work commitments.
-The employee is not actually completing the necessary amount of work during their shift, and it is considered a theft of time from the company.
+In the workplace, time theft occurs when an employee accepts pay from their employer for work they have not done or for the time they have not put into their work - instead, they may be spending time on personal tasks or outside of work commitments.
+As a result, the employee is not completing the necessary work during their shift, which is considered time theft.

-Generally consistent among all industries and workplaces, time theft can be difficult to identify and even harder to prevent.
+Generally consistent among all industries and workplaces, time theft can be challenging to identify and even harder to prevent.

-This can be as simple as an employee going to get a coffee during their work hours; it all adds up.
+This can be as simple as an employee getting a coffee during work hours; it all adds up.

 This is for those workplaces that use a manual clock in the system rather than modernised software.

 Your employee has been gone for 15 minutes over their designated lunch break.
-Doesn’t seem like much right?
-Add this up for a full-time staff member, that’s an hour and 15 minutes each week you’re paying your employee to sit around and not work.
+It doesn't seem like much.
+But, add this up for a full-time staff member; that's an hour and 15 minutes each week you're paying your employee to sit around and not work.

-Again, it may not seem like 10 minutes of lateness a day means anything but add it up over time, and you’ll find that 10 minutes is costing you a lot of money.
+Again, it may not seem like 10 minutes of lateness a day means anything, but add it up over time, and you'll find that 10 minutes costs you a lot of money.

 This could be as simple as your employee rounding their work time to the nearest hour.
 It may not equate to much, but that's money you're spending on an employee who doesn't contribute to your business's success.

 Some workplaces still use outdated paper copy rosters.
-This can make it difficult for managers to keep up with who is supposed to be working when.
-Switching to digital software like RosterElf’s time clock app can be the perfect solution to make you're rostering more efficient and transparent.
+This can make it difficult for managers to keep up with who is supposed to work and when.
+Switching to digital software like RosterElf's time clock app can be the perfect solution to make you're rostering more efficient and transparent.

-So, you’ve made the first step and established that time theft is happening amongst your employees, now what?
-You’re at the hard part; it can be difficult to break the cycle with your employees, especially if it is a common behaviour.
+So, you've made the first step and established that time theft is happening amongst your employees; now what?
+You're at the hard part; breaking the cycle with your employees can be challenging, especially if it is typical behaviour.

 Although it can be frustrating knowing your employees are stealing time, the best approach may be to discuss them first.
-Sometimes time theft can result from an employee, not knowing what tasks they are supposed to be fulfilling.
-Set some tasks for those quieter periods, so there is always something for your employees to do.
+Sometimes time theft can result from an employee not knowing what tasks they are supposed to fulfil.
+So set some tasks for those quieter periods, so there is always something for your employees to do.

-Time-theft can be a difficult concept to manage and fix, but by implementing small changes, you can definitely get your employees back on track, and effectively using their time while at work.
+Time-theft can be challenging to manage and fix, but by implementing small changes, you can get your employees back on track and effectively use their time at work.